ybruce61414/LeetCode/union-find/README.md

 # Union-Find (Disjoint Sets) Note
+#### What is Union-Find?

-A data structure that can keep track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+1. A data structure that can keep track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+2. The basic idea is that it simulates a forest (a group of trees) using an array (-like) data struture.
+The indexes of the array represent the nodes.
+The values of the array represent each node's parent.
 ####  How are these represented?
 Using an array which stores the parent of each element.